Matt Miller's Scouting Notebook: Insiders Pick Most Overrated Draft Prospects

 Multiple scouts, coaches and general managers reached out Wednesday night after the news broke that Ferguson, widely considered a top-50 prospect, wouldn't be allowed to attend the combine.
 Said one GM: "It's just bulls--t.
 This is the NFL trying to protect its image instead of letting us actually talk to the kid and figure him out.
 And then they want to complain when we do draft guys with character questions.
 It's a joke."

-Per NFL.com, in 2016, the NFL put into effect a rule that any player whose background check "shows misdemeanor or felony convictions involving violence or use of a weapon, domestic violence, sexual offense and/or sexual assault" is not allowed to participate in the Combine.
+Per NFL.com, in 2016, the NFL put into effect a rule that any player whose background check "shows misdemeanor or felony convictions involving violence or use of a weapon, domestic violence, sexual offense and/or sexual assault" is not allowed to participate in the combine.

 —The Denver Broncos pulled off a trade to acquire Joe Flacco, per ESPN's Adam Schefter, which left many wondering what to make of the team's reported interest in Missouri quarterback Drew Lock as a draft prospect.
-A source within the Broncos organization who is aware of their offseason plans told me that nothing has changed.
-"We're going to take the best player on our board when the pick comes up.
+A source within the Broncos organization who is aware of their offseason plans told me that nothing has changed: "We're going to take the best player on our board when the pick comes up.
 Period."

 The Broncos sent a fourth-round pick to the Baltimore Ravens for Flacco but still own a selection in that round thanks to a trade with the Houston Texans.